billmalea/serverless-shopping-cart/README.md

 ## About

-### Project Overview

-The **Serverless Shopping Cart** is a cloud-native, fully serverless REST API for managing shopping carts in e-commerce applications.
-It leverages AWS managed services (Lambda, API Gateway, DynamoDB, SQS, Cognito, CloudWatch) to provide a scalable, cost-effective, and maintainable solution with minimal operational overhead.
+**Serverless Shopping Cart** is a cloud-native REST API for managing shopping carts in e-commerce applications.
+Built entirely on AWS managed services (Lambda, API Gateway, DynamoDB, SQS, Cognito), it demonstrates serverless architecture patterns:

-The architecture showcases:
 - **Event-driven workflows** via DynamoDB Streams and SQS queues
-- **Asynchronous processing** for long-running operations
+- **Asynchronous processing** for long-running operations (delete, migrate)
-- **Authorization & authentication** with Cognito
+- **Fine-grained authorization** with Cognito (checkout & migration endpoints)
-- **Real-time aggregation** for analytics and monitoring
+- **Real-time aggregation** and analytics from DynamoDB Stream events
-- **Infrastructure as Code** with AWS SAM
+- **Infrastructure as Code** with AWS SAM for reproducible deployments
+- **Production-ready** with comprehensive logging, error handling, and monitoring

 ### Key Features